 Gallivant In Gardens

-See the wings of butterflies take flight in a vibrant kaleidoscope at the Butterfly Gardens of Wisconsin.
-In an accessible setting, visitors can wander a large wildflower maze with a relatively level terrain of mowed grass, learn about more than 100+ species of butterflies that are innately connected to Wisconsin, and socialize with these swift creatures of beauty in their floral humble abode.
+See the wings of butterflies take flight at the Butterfly Gardens of Wisconsin.
+In a wheelchair-accessible setting, visitors can wander a large wildflower maze with a relatively level terrain of mowed grass, learn about more than 100+ species of butterflies that are innately connected to Wisconsin and socialize with these swift creatures of beauty in their floral home.

 Looking for a more sensory-friendly experience?
-Richard Bong State Recreation Area in Kansasville has visitor’s center and Nature Explore outdoor classroom that welcomes visitors of all ages, abilities, and sensitivities and includes nature art, music and movement activities, water exploration, and more.
+Richard Bong State Recreation Area in Kansasville has a visitor’s center and Nature Explore outdoor classroom that welcomes guests of all ages, abilities and sensitivities and includes nature art, music and movement activities, water exploration and more.
 Dig into the heart of nature and make outdoor memories that will last a lifetime.

 Can't get enough of the outdoors?
 Keep on exploring with these four accessible hiking trails not to miss!